 Lisa works for Yamnuska both in the summer and winter on everything from avalanche courses, ski mountaineering weeks, to backpacking trips!
 While completing her Master’s of Science Degree at the University of Alberta, Lisa began Ski Patrolling and working as an Avalanche Forecaster at Mt.
 Norquay in Banff, AB.
 She then moved on to work with BC’s Ministry of Transportation and Infrastructure as an Avalanche Technician in the North Cascades.
 Over the last few years, Lisa has also worked her way through the Thompson Rivers University courses to become an ACMG certified Hiking and Apprentice Ski Guide.
 Lisa also spends several weeks of the winter in the Cariboos working as a heli-ski guide.
 Lisa is a Professional Member of the Canadian Avalanche Association and a member of the CAA’s Complaint and Investigation Committee, and also chairs the ACMG’s Communication Committee.
 Lisa lives in Canmore, AB where you can find her skiing, biking, climbing, hiking, you name it, she’s out there doing it!
 Her passion for the mountains is infectious, and she makes it her goal to share the joy the mountains bring with everyone.

-Erica has been working as a guide for Yamnuska since 2006.
-Born in the UK, she moved to Canada with her family in 1998.
-She fell in love with the mountains of Western Canada and made her home in the Bow Valley.
-Initially she began her ski career as a Pro Ski Patroller at Lake Louise.
+Erica Roles is a Ski Guide and Apprentice Alpine Guide certified by the Association of Canadian Mountain Guides.
+Erica has been working as an ACMG guide since 2005.
+Originally from the UK, she spent much of her childhood in Asia, the Middle East and Europe.
+She moved to Canada with her family in 1998 and fell in love with the mountains of Western Canada.
+Initially she began her ski career as a Pro Ski Patroller at Lake Louise Ski Resort.
 Wanting to share her passion for the mountains with other people led her to a career in guiding.
-She now works year-round as an ACMG guide – rock climbing in the summer and skiing in the winter.
+Erica now splits her time between guiding, playing in the mountains with friends, and hanging out with her daughter Grace.

 Nick Sharpe is another import from the UK, moving to Canada in 2002.
 He began rock climbing and mountaineering in his native Lake District in NW England.
 At 16 he joined the Royal Air Force and soon after discovered and joined the RAF Mountain Rescue Service.
 A 22 year association with this Service allowed Nick to hone his mountaineering and instructional skills leading up to the running of a 36- man rescue team and eventual post as the Chief Instructor for the RAF Mountain Rescue Service.
 Throughout the 80’s early 90’s Nick was an extremely active climber surprising the locals with on-sight ascents of some of the leading climbs of the day, both in summer and winter.
 He has many European Alpine seasons under his belt and has climbed around the world.
 Highlights include India in ’86 (Shivling 2nd ascent East Ridge), Norway (Troll Wall), Nepal in ’98 (SW ridge Ama Dablam) and Mt McKinley in ’89.
 Nick was also a team member to successful expeditions to Diran in ’92 and the North Ridge of Everest in ’01.
 Nick trained and certified in the UK and Europe with the British Mountain Guides attaining the coveted IFMGA Mountain Guides Carney.
 Now resident in Canmore and a member of the ACMG, Nick actively climbs and guides year round.
 Nick is also enjoying introducing his two boys Ben and Alex to their vast Canadian playground.